Heat-health alert for East of England

 Important Information for Care Providers

-We know many providers have private enquiries or placements in residential and nursing care.
+We know many providers have private enquiries or placements in residential and nursing care homes.
 Recently, Essex County Council (ECC) has received queries from people and/or their representatives who:

 • Are close to the capital threshold of £23,500, or